5 Uses for Old Contact Lens Cases

 - Protect your carpet - Chairs can be brutal on carpeting.
 Whether you have wall to wall or a valuable Persian under the dining table you need to protect it from the ravages of chair legs.
 Use your old contact lens cases to create coasters that you attach to the bottom of your chair legs and keep your carpeting (or vinyl flooring for that matter) looking like new.

 - Use it to carry lip balm - When the air is cold and dry it’s your lips that suffer first.
-But you can fend off the pain of dry, cracked lips by always carrying a bit of Vaseline in your old contact lens case.
+But you can fend off the pain of dry, cracked lips by always carrying a bit of Vaseline in your old daily contact lens case.
 Keep it in your pocket and always have it handy on those brutally cold days.

 Whatever you do don’t donate your old contact lens case to charity.
 It might seem like a noble idea but it’s not.
 After all, one of the reasons you’re changing to a new case is because the old one is hygienically compromised and you very rightly don’t want to subject your eyes to a bacterial bath.
 So if the case is not hygienic enough for you it’s not hygienic enough for someone else.